chibisov/drf-extensions/README.md

 * Tested for python 2.7 and 3.4 versions
 * Tested for all releases of Django Rest Framework from 2.3.5 to 3.0.4 versions (pypi 0.2.8)
-* Tested for Django from 1.5 to 1.7 versions
+* Tested for Django from 1.8 to 1.10 versions
-* master branch is supported with django 1.8 and 1.9 and drf 3.3.* only with python 3.5
+* master branch is supported with django 1.8 to 1.10 and drf 3.3.* + only

 ## Installation: